 As fun as all of the tricks and treats are on Halloween night, some toddlers might be a little put off by the spookier side of things.
 The scary costumes, scary movies, or even the nighttime spectacle of everyone out and about after hours, can all be too much to handle.
-So, how do find fun Halloween activities your little one will enjoy?
+So, how do you find Halloween activities for toddlers that your little one will enjoy?

-Try these 6 fun Halloween activities they'll enjoy to the fullest with all the fun and none of the frights
+Try these 6 fun Halloween activities for kids they'll enjoy to the fullest with all the fun and none of the frights

 1. Arts & crafts

 How do you make ghosts and ghouls, witches and bats or vampires and werewolves not so scary to a toddler?
 Well, you give them a funny twist!
 Have arts and crafts time with printables that your toddler can color and have fun with.
 This will show them some of the spookier characters they're bound to see on Halloween night before then but it will also give them a chance to turn something scary into something funny.
 Think: smiling ghosts, happy witches or their favorite characters with a Halloween costume etc.